 This should enable the On-Screen Display for the selected GPU

-If you have two GPUs i.e an integrated and a dedicated GPU in your PC than MSI Afterburner will show the relevant sensors simply with the prefix GPU1 and GPU2 WITHOUT telling you which is which.
+If you have two GPUs, i.e., an integrated and a dedicated GPU in your PC, then MSI Afterburner will show the relevant sensors simply with the prefix GPU1 and GPU2 WITHOUT telling you which is which.

-So to find this out, simply head over to the “General” tab of the settings window and read the drop down menu under the “Master Graphics Processor Selection”
+So to find this out, head over to the “General” tab of the settings window and read the drop-down menu under the “Master Graphics Processor Selection.”

 Optional Using GPU-Z – Sometimes MSI Afterburner Does not Show Sensor for iGPU

-Another very popular software for all things GPU is GPU-Z by TechPowerUp.
+Another top-rated software for all things GPU is GPU-Z by TechPowerUp.

 This can help in covering up the shortcomings of MSI Afterburner.

-As mentioned. sometimes, MSI Afterburner, does not show the Temperature sensor of the iGPU.
-Therefore, in order to monitor the temperature of your iGPU, you can use GPU-Z.
+As mentioned.
+Sometimes, MSI Afterburner does not show the Temperature sensor of the iGPU.
+Therefore, to monitor the temperature of your iGPU, you can use GPU-Z.

 Unfortunately, GPU-Z only works in the background and does not show value On-Screen while gaming.